 Math Improves Critical Thinking

 Math helps you improve your critical thinking.
 Humans are not wired to be rational beings, meaning most of our decisions are not made objectively.
 We can get around our emotions and biases with strong critical thinking skills to make wiser life choices.
-That way, you’ll rely less on our gut and intuition and use reason and evidence to our advantage.
+That way, you’ll rely less on your gut and intuition and use reason and evidence to your advantage.
 So, improving our critical thinking skills is also an answer to “Why is math important?”

 You might be wondering how math improves critical thinking.
 The answer lies in how you go about solving a math problem.
 Math requires you to analyze the problem in its entirety, factoring in all its components.
 Then, you start taking steps towards reaching the answer.
 While doing so, you eliminate any step that doesn’t move you towards the solution until you reach it.